 There are recent environmental concerns with the mass amounts of fireworks in Munich during NYE.
 In Munich and other cities, the air samples that were taken each hour on New Year’s Eve typically exceeded 1,000 micrograms — readings like this are harmful to people with asthma, other breathing ailments, pregnant women, and children.
 It also causes a lot of waste and scares wild and domestic animals.
 So while it is popular to light off fireworks in Munich and it might seem like the cool thing to do I advise you to find alternative ways to enjoy the holiday that doesn’t involve fireworks.

-In the coming years cities, such as Munich, are getting closer to adopting a no personal firework policy and instead will focus on orchestrating a concise city-wide display of gunpowderless fireworks to reduce air pollution.
-Cities such as Constance, Goslar, Bielefeld, Straubing, Ravensburg, and Hanover have already changed their policy and Munich is expected to follow.
+In the coming years cities, such as Munich, are adopting a no personal firework policy and instead will focus on orchestrating a concise city-wide display of gunpowderless fireworks to reduce air pollution.
+Cities such as Constance, Goslar, Bielefeld, Straubing, Ravensburg, and Hanover have already changed their policy and Munich has implemented limitations as well.

 New Year’s Eve Safety in Munich